PiSquaredBySix/pisquaredbysix.github.io/index.md

 At the moment, this website only contains the link to my blog page, but in the near future, I am hoping to also document some of my coding and other projects as well.
 And also &mdash; in case your eyesballs haven't burnt off already somehow &mdash; you will notice that this website (and the blog) looks very bland and worst of all &mdash; is in light mode.
-I don't have enough time at the moment to properly style the website at the moment (gotta wait for winter break :) )  so you will have to forgive me for this horrible sin.
+I don't have enough time at the moment to properly style the website (gotta wait for winter break :) )  so you will have to forgive me for this miserable treatement.

 Anyway here's the blog: [To Be Human](https://pisquaredbysix.github.io/to-be-human/)